 Accessibility and Special Concerns

-Re-read the description to be sure the vacation rental has everything that you need.
-If it is lacking, the property management company might know of very similar properties that better suit your wishes and budget..
+Re-read the description to make certain that the rental has everything required.
+If it is something is missing, the rental management company might know of similar properties that fit your style and budget..

 - Cable and pay-per-view TV

 - Check in & Check Out Key Exchange

 Get a total that includes taxes, pet and other additional fees.

 Ensure that you are familiar with the cancellation policy before reserving.
 Vacation home management companies and home owners often offer their guests the option to purchase trip insurance.
 Trip insurance, which normally costs between 1% - 5% of your standard rental home price, can provide guests with reimbursement of their vacation costs (and subsequent vacation property costs) for any days missed resulting from personal health emergencies or weather, and additionally hurricane evacuation costs, such as a unanticipated motel stay or additional gas.